GoogleChrome/web.dev/src/site/content/en/fast/codelab-text-compression-brotli/index.md

 codelab](/codelab-text-compression)
 and assumes you are familiar with the basics concepts of compression.
-As compared to other compression algorithms like `gzip`, this codelab explores how Brotli compression can further reduce compression ratios and your app’s overall size.
+As compared to other compression algorithms like `gzip`, this codelab explores how Brotli compression can further reduce compression ratios and your app's overall size.

 ![App screenshot](./app-screenshot.png)